The Boogeyman is one of the most memorable wrestlers in WWE history, despite a relatively short and unsuccessful career in the company.

 Despite his short team stay in WWE, The Boogeyman was greeted with huge cheers when he made a surprise appearance at the 2015 Royal Rumble match.
+He faced off with the late-Bray Wyatt in the ring, but only lasted a few seconds before being tossed over the top.

 Who is the Boogeyman WWE?